GoogleCloudPlatform/healthcare/datathon/organizer/README.md

 ```

 In case the deployment fails, please examine the error messages and make
-appropriate changes and re-run the command.
+appropriate changes to the input config and re-run the command.

 ### Data Importing